samuelomotayo/data-analyst-sam/README.md

 <br>•	‘Dynamic transformation’ to calculate the distribution ratio
 <img width="897" alt="image" src="https://github.com/user-attachments/assets/3a6cfe65-07f8-47ea-918a-b70c215b5deb" />

-4. Highlights and Findings:
+**4. Highlights and Findings:**
 <img width="634" alt="image" src="https://github.com/user-attachments/assets/a894ca83-f0ff-4496-beea-1fcebce81229" />

-Insight/Deduction 1: Mechanical System usage in Fairview and Westend
+**Insight/Deduction 1:** Mechanical System usage in Fairview and Westend
 <br>1.
 Rainwater Harvesting/Alternative Water System:
-<br>a.
+<br>        a.
 A common trend in both locations is that the Rainwater Harvesting/Alternative Water system is the least of all mechanized systems used with 2 in Fairview and 1 in Westend.
-<br>b.
+<br>        b.
 This mechanized system represents the smallest portion of the overall system count with 2.04% in Fairview and 1.10% in Westend.
 <br>2.
 Building Water Treatment System:
 <br>a.
 Prominently used in both locations and ranked the second most used.
 <br>b.
 Data indicates it is among the two most used systems in Westend. c.
 A count of 36 (39.56%) in Westend compared to 28 (28.57%) in Fairview.